suncoast-devs/handbook/lessons/cs-classes-simple-database/index.md

 of the class to access it.
 All the usage must come from the methods we create and allow as `public`.
 We then develop methods to perform the common actions we need, `GetAllEmployees`, `FindOneEmployee`, `AddEmployee`.
-Each of these methods _receives_ data it needs and returns the data it _provides_.
+Each of these methods _receives_ the data it needs and returns the data it _provides_.
 These methods essentially create an API (Application Programming Interface) for how to use this code.